 Through the door into the rear yard, various historical items can be seen including a stock and pillory, which were used to punish minor criminals.
-An old water pump can be seen, along with some fascinating information about how dirty water from such devices spread terrible diseases in cities.
+An old water pump can be seen, along with some fascinating information about how dirty water from such devices spreads terrible diseases in cities.
 You can learn about how the Cholera outbreak of the late 19th Century affected Worcester.

-From the tea rooms up a set of stairs, can be found the Tudor Room with a replica child's bed, toys, and dressing up sets.
+From the tea rooms up a set of stairs, can be found the Tudor Room with a replica child's bed, toys, and dress up sets.
 Whilst the adults can gaze in wonder at the rare Tudor plaster ceiling, and wattle and daub wall section, children can have fun getting hands-on with the exhibits.

 Across the landing is a replica of a mid 20th Century dental clinic.
 I can't imagine that the building was visited with such fondness by children in those days, rather terror!

-To end of the landing is a room that is filled with a display of Worcester's important industries.
-Famous for Worcestershire Sauce and Royal Worcester Porcelain, the city has earned a strong reputation over the years for its quality of goods and skill of labourers which are celebrated here in the Industry Room.
+To the end of the landing is a room that is filled with a display of Worcester's important industries.
+Famous for Worcestershire Sauce and Royal Worcester Porcelain, the city has earned a strong reputation over the years for its quality of goods and the skill of labourers which are celebrated here in the Industry Room.

 On the opposite side of the building, is the Ante Room.
 This is where weavers and cloth makers would have lived.
 Through the Ante Room is the Heritage room, thought to have been the site of the restaurant when the building was under ownership by the Cadburys.
 The beams and joints of the building can be seen beautifully, and this room is used for talks hosted by the Trust.

 © 2015 Pollyanna Jones